eddy0820/Chamber-of-Elements/README.md

 # Chamber of Elements

+- re do affinity types class and object class becuase theres a discconect
+  - make it easier to add affinities
-- make code ork with multile affinity types for elements
+- make code work with multile affinity types for elements (when your doing passives)
-- change blood and buff elements to passives
-- change arena elements to new interface
-- give elements an associative element for behaviors
 - re do how i do re roll elements and using the array
-- turn chains cant attack into a passive
+- re do "reroll specific" code
+- create a stat resistance database or something for the takedamge function
+- make more thing singletons
+- might want to fuck with the order for strength and weakness.
+- IFocusable for minions and enemies maybe
+- "miss" ui element
+- "immune" ui element
+- drop down menu for dynamic passives to see what theyve got stacked on top and how many turns for each stack
+- need to fix the order of all the scripts and their awake functions or your gonna conitune to have issues with error

+- take art folder out of repository
+- re do parts of onplayerclikc and onenemyclick because i fucked up the abstratcion between an element and an element object

 - Clean up using stuff in every script